Warsaw Film Festival

 Warsaw Film Festival (Warszawski Festiwal Filmowy; WFF), also known as Warsaw International Film Festival, is an annual international film festival held every October in Warsaw, Poland.

 The 40th edition of the festival took place from 11 to 20 October 2024.
-The 41st edition of the festival will take place from 10 to 19 October 2024, and showcases 112 features and 56 shorts.
+The 41st edition of the festival took place from 10 to 19 October 2025, and showcases 112 features and 56 shorts.